BCSC 151: Syllabus

 Exams

-There will be 4 exams and no final exam.
+There will be four (4) exams and no final exam or “cumulative” exam.
 All exams will contain multiple choice, fill-in-the-blank and short essay questions.
-Questions will be drawn from BOTH the lecture and reading material.
-The emphasis will be on understanding rather than simply recalling course material.
+Questions will be drawn from BOTH the lecture and the assigned articles.
+You will NOT be required to know material from the book if it was not covered in lecture.
+We assign the textbook reading to reinforce what we learn from the lecture.
+More generally, the emphasis will be on understanding rather than simply recalling course material.

 Exams will be during class via BlackBoard (with printed copies as a backup).